 Derry Walls

-The fortified town of Derry was besieged as in 1689 was the first major event in the Williamite War in Ireland.
-The siege was preceded by a first attempt against the town by Jacobite forces on 7 December 1688 that was foiled when 13 apprentices shut the gates.
+The fortified town of Derry was besieged in 1689 as the first major event in the Williamite War in Ireland.
+The siege was preceded by an attempt against the town by Jacobite forces on 7 December 1688 that was foiled when 13 young apprentice boys shut the gates.
 You will walk those very walls!

 Galway might be Ireland’s most charming city: compact, walkable and filled to the brim with independent shops and restaurants.
 Called “The City of the Tribes”, Galway was originally founded as a fishing village where the Corrib River flows into beautiful Galway Bay.
 A charter was granted in 1396 by Richard II which transferred governing powers to 14 merchant families, known locally as the 14 tribes of Galway, and the names of these fourteen tribes are now represented on roundabouts in Galway City.